-2 Alternative 1 would provide definition of vehicular space where it is currently lacking at the end of Water

-- 3 Street NW in the project area.
+- 2 Alternative 1 would provide definition of vehicular space where it is currently lacking at the end of Water - 3 Street NW in the project area.
 However, there would be increased traffic in the project area due to - 4 increased vehicle demand and trips and increased congestion caused by large vehicles operating in a small - 5 space.
 Within the secondary study area, additional operational failures created by the additional vehicular - 6 trips generated by the alternative would increase delay and queuing at several intersections.

-6.0 PROPOSED MITIGATION BY MODE
+6.0 PROPOSED MITIGATIONS AND RECOMMENDATIONS BY MODE

-2 To reduce impacts on the transportation system caused as a result of the action alternative, or alternative 1
+3 To reduce impacts on the transportation system caused as a result of the action alternative, or alternative 1

-3 with option, mitigation measures are recommended in this section for each mode of transportation
+4 with option, mitigation measures are proposed in this section for each mode of transportation analyzed if